nikerla/vc-content/pages/glossary/cloud-ecommerce.md

         <p>A cloud development platform that allows its users to develop, manage, and launch applications within a self-service portal with a ready-to-use cloud computing infrastructure.
 Most platforms provide the basics so that you don’t have to start from scratch.
 The operating system is supported and frequently upgraded, and the services for your e-commerce solution can be built, using certain modules.</p>
         <p>Examples of Platform-as-a-Service are Google App Engine, Cloudfy, and Cloudsuite.</p>
         <h4>SaaS (Software as a Service)</h4>
-        <p>Software-as-a-Service means that a third-party hosting service provider gives clients access to various software solutions on a pay-as-you-go basis.</p>
+        <p>Software-as-a-Service means that a third-party hosting service provider gives clients access to various cloud ecommercev solutions on a pay-as-you-go basis.</p>
         <p>This service type is very popular among e-commerce vendors.
 Modern applications allow your business to improve its customer' experience and expand the online store with advanced features, such as smart shopping cart or mobile-friendly applications.</p>
         <p>Among the most popular SaaS solutions are Salesforce, NetSuite, Slack and others.</p>
         <p>An optimal choice for an e-commerce business however would be a solution that combines a platform with a ready-to-use set of software tools.
 In other words, PaaS and SaaS built specifically for e-commerce.
 Our cloud e-commerce software - Virto Commerce, is considered one of the best e-commerce platforms with its own SaaS support.
 This cloud ecommerce can meet any of your sales and promotional needs and help grow your business into a powerful online store with impressive features.</p>